 BDCN / Neural Basis of Psychopathology, Addictions and Sleep Disorders (NPAS): ARM and NPAS have a shared interest in the neurobiological and neuropsychological mechanisms of substance use and addiction.
 Applications in which the primary outcomes are behavioral or neurocognitive are reviewed in ARM; applications with a focus on the neurochemical, neuroendocrine, or biochemical mechanisms of psychopathology, including addiction, are reviewed in NPAS.

-HDM / Health Services: Quality and Effectiveness (HSQE): ARM and HSQE have shared interests in prescription drug use and abuse, especially in opioids.
-Applications that emphasize individual patients’ misuse of, and/or addiction, and abuse of prescription drugs (especially opioids) are reviewed in ARM.
-Applications that emphasize system and provider-level health care delivery for prescription drugs, system and provider medication prescribing practices, and provider provision of prescribed medication services are reviewed in HSQE.
+HDM / Health Services: Quality and Effectiveness (HSQE): ARM and HSQE have a shared interest in prescription drug misuse (especially opioids).
+Applications focused on individual-level factors associated with patients’ misuse of, and/or addiction to prescription drugs are reviewed in ARM.
+Applications focused on system- and provider-level health care delivery or prescribing practices by providers are reviewed in HSQE.

-RPHB / Biobehavioral Medicine and Health Outcomes (BMHO): ARM and BMHO have shared interests in pharmacological and behavioral pain management approaches, especially on opioid use.
-Applications focused on the individual-level factors driving opioid abuse or dependence outcomes are reviewed in ARM.
-Applications focused on the clinical use of prescribed opioids for pain management and individuals’ experience and interpretation of pain and quality of life are reviewed in BMHO.
+RPHB / Biobehavioral Medicine and Health Outcomes (BMHO): ARM and BMHO have a shared interest in pharmacological pain treatments, especially opioids.
+Applications focused on individual-level factors associated with patients’ misuse of, and/or addiction to prescribed opioids are reviewed in ARM.
+Applications focused on the clinical use of prescribed opioids for pain management interpretation of pain and quality of life are reviewed in BMHO.